How to make homemade garlic bread from scratch

 Try using a mix of your favourite fresh or dried herbs.
 Give these combinations a try:

-Want more Christmas recipes?
-Check out this collection of Christmas dessert centrepieces, or see below for more festive ideas for summer entertaining.
+Want more baking and dinner party recipes?
+See below for more ideas for entertaining.